-2020 has been ever changeable and a year to remember.
-The global pandemic has enforced businesses to adapt marketing strategy by shifting into agile mode and rethinking their operating models, service models and distribution models to stay afloat, stay lean and ensure a future for their shareholders.
+2020 was a year to remember.
+The global pandemic forced businesses to adapt their marketing strategy by shifting into agile mode and rethinking their operating models, service models and distribution models to stay afloat, stay lean and ensure a future for their shareholders.

 The typical response has been to shift into ‘freeze’ mode with watchful waiting, or pivot to ‘flex’ mode where they fix or find new routes to market, revenue streams or areas of market share.
 Whatever the approach, marketing leaders will need to change their mindset with strategic discipline to transform the current crisis into opportunity.

 With an unprecedented number of audiences staying longer within digital environments, now is the time to focus on digital advertising and engagement strategies that allow your business to carry out digital transformation and drive revenue today as well as into the future.

 Where once B2B marketing teams focused on traditional events, the outlook for those models has gone out the window in favour of a digital approach from lead right through sale and beyond.
 We know because we’re supporting our clients with these major transitions – both as commercial models and with front-end digital activity.
 Put simply, more and more digital.